Newly Diagnosed Prostate Cancer Treatment Options at Western States HIFU

 The problem is this: most MRI’s miss most prostate cancers.
 So, having focal therapy for prostate cancer areas identified on a biopsy may miss others not detected on an MRI.
 Review your treatment options with a prostate cancer specialist.

-For patients who live out-of-the-area (United States) and for international patients who want to discuss prostate cancer treatment options with Dr. Pugach, we offer telephone and online (virtual) consultations to help you connect with us.
+Dr. Pugach’s urology office is currently located in Los Alamitos, CA. For patients who live out-of-the-area and for international patients who want to discuss prostate cancer treatment options with Dr. Pugach, we offer telephone or online/virtual consultations.